cod1r/tack/README.md

  - probably going to software render look into freetype and harfbuzz think about statically linking things vs dynamically linking things

+gotta handle modifier key + key somehow...either through sdl_textinputevent or i just have to manually implement the logic for it
+ - I'm using sdl_textinputevent to handle keys resulting from modifiers and then using sdl_keydown events to handle backspaces etc implement rope data structure think about text cursors